Andon-A/Pi-M42-Camera/README.md

 ### Hardware
 The camera uses some custom hardware:
-- A control board that connects the mode selector switch, encoder, shutter button, and flash port to the Pi
 - A power board that converts battery input into 5v power for the pi
 - A [PCF8523](https://www.adafruit.com/product/3295) real-time clock
 - An interface board that connects each of the above to the Pi